Automattic/wp-calypso/packages/wp-checkout/README.md

 While the `WPCheckout` component takes care of most everything, there are many situations where its appearance and behavior will be customized.
 In these cases it's appropriate to use the underlying building blocks of this package.

+### CheckoutProvider

+Renders its `children` prop and acts as a React Context provider.
+All of checkout should be wrapped in this, but using the `WPCheckout` component will do so automatically.

+### useBillingContact()

+A React Hook that will return an object containing whatever data was entered in the billing contact step.
+Must only be used inside `CheckoutProvider`.

+### usePaymentMethod()

+A React Hook that will return a string containing whatever paymentMethod was entered in the payment method step.
+Must only be used inside `CheckoutProvider`.

+### useCheckoutLineItems()

+A React Hook that will return a two element array where the first element is the current array of line items (matching the `items` prop on `WPCheckout`), and the second element is the current total (matching the `total` prop).

 ### OrderReviewSection

 A wrapper for a section of a list of related line items.
 Renders its `children` prop.